EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-domain-controllers.md

 1. Open **Server Manager**.
 1. In Server Manager, click *Notifications* (the flag with the yellow warning triangle), and under the message **Configuration required for Active Directory Domain Services at VN1-SRV7**, click **Promote this server to a domain controller**.

+    If you do not see a notification, click *Refresh*.

 1. In Active Directory Domain Services Configuration Wizard, on page Deployment Configuration, ensure **Add a domain controller to an existing domain** is selected.
 In **Domain**, ensure **ad.adatum.com** is filled in.
 Beside **\<No credentials provided\>**, click **Change...**.
 1. In the dialog Credentials for deployment operation, enter the credentials for **Administrator@ad.adatum.com** and click **OK**.
 1. On page **Deployment Configuration**, click **Next >**.